 The students on their tech crew days will be graded mostly on participation.
 The division into small groups allows us to keep close track of who is making a genuine effort to learn, and who isn’t.
 A lot of the tech group’s lesson time will be spent doing various hands-on technical “workshops” to learn the gear.
 There may also be small quizzes along the way, but they shouldn’t be too painful.

 Due to the nature of broadcasting, time management is a critical element to this course.
 When a show goes to air, the production cycle is over.
 NO late content submissions will be accepted.
 A news deadline is exactly that: a deadline.
 If the news is on at 6pm and the story isn't ready, then it doesn't air.
 Simple as that.
 Work that isn't submitted on time will be marked 0, and will not be redeemable later.
 In the real world, if you miss too many stories, you get fired; in this class, that will reflect on your grade.

-Extra credit will be available for some tasks, both during and outside class time.
-It is intended to allow you to improve your grade, not to save it.
+Extra credit may be available for some special projects, both during and outside class time.

 The class operates in a very relaxed manor; however you are expected to be professional and courteous at all times.
 While jokes are common and makes for a pleasant environment, appropriate use of wit is desired.